ealves-pt/gocommentator/README.md

 # gocommentator

-Checks that all exported names have [Doc Comments](https://github.com/golang/go/wiki/CodeReviewComments#doc-comments) and that they have the right format.
+Checks that exported names have [Doc Comments](https://github.com/golang/go/wiki/CodeReviewComments#doc-comments) and that they have the right format.

 Shamelessly copy & pasted from [golang/lint](https://github.com/golang/lint) with